Yuweiw-1024/Weak-Edge_IRSTD/README.md

 Our pre-trained model file is available at:

-trained on NUDT
+trained on NUDT:
-# https://pan.baidu.com/s/1IyNp7tkGa6Kd6hLFgDNetA and the code is qqyu.

-trained on NUAA
+trained on NUAA:
-# https://pan.baidu.com/s/1WpaF12ttKxoN5r1mIXFJ1g and the code is e26y.

 NUDT dataset
 https://github.com/YeRen123455/Infrared-Small-Target-Detection